Attorney Fee Requests Against Your Spouse

 Family Code 271 requires notice

-A party may also bring this fee request by a request for order filed with the court, served on the other party and with the hearing ahead.
-But the code does not require a request for order to seek Family Code 271 attorneys fees and costs.
+A party may also bring this fee request by a request for an order filed with the court, served on the other party, and with the hearing ahead.
+However, the code does not require a request for order to seek Family Code 271 attorneys fees and costs.

-Instead, a party who seeks such fees must give specific notice to the other party by listing specific grounds and specific conduct that violated Family Code 271.
+Instead, a party seeking such fees must give specific notice to the other party by listing specific grounds and conduct that violated Family Code 271.

-This notice lays out specific conduct that violated Family Code 271 and the specific sanctions that party seeks.
+This notice lays out specific conduct that violated Family Code 271 and the specific sanctions the party seeks.

 Family Code 3652